Top 10 Non-Guns N’ Roses Slash Songs

 For a musician who used to live life on the edge of self-destruction, guitarist Slash has been quite the workaholic.
-Heck, even before he severed ties with Guns N’ Roses, the man born Saul Hudson could rarely refuse whoever requested his services – from Michael Jackson to Lenny Kravitz.
-We’re focusing on his varied exploits since then, as the guitarist confirmed his personal legacy in this Top 10 Post-Guns N’ Roses Slash Songs.
+Heck, even before he severed ties with Guns N’ Roses the first time, the man born Saul Hudson could rarely refuse whoever requested his services – from Michael Jackson to Lenny Kravitz.
+We’re focusing on his varied exploits since then, as the guitarist confirmed his personal legacy in this Top 10 Non-Guns N’ Roses Slash Songs.

 ‘Beneath the Savage Sun’

 A song that stomps with fearless abandon, “Beneath the Savage Son” is a grungy delight.
 There’s a message here, too: Slash has become concerned about the plight of the pachyderm, partnering with International Fund for Animal Welfare to raise awareness about how hunting is leading to the risk of extinction.
 In keeping, “Beneath the Savage Son” is written from the perspective of an elephant who has lost its entire family to slaughter.